vypxl/node_against_humanity/README.md

 Others can now connect to your pc with their browser under http://[your ipv4 or ipv6 address]:8080/.
 You connect [here](http://localhost:8080).

 If you want the German cards, change 'en' to 'de' in config.json.

-You can also deploy this to a [Heroku](https://www.heroku.com/pricing) free Dyno if you want.

 # Config